rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-openssl bool**
 :	Use OpenSSL instead of built-in Go crypto (default "auto").
-Using built-in crypto is 4x slower unless you CPU has AES instructions and you are using Go 1.6+.
+Using built-in crypto is 4x slower unless your CPU has AES instructions and you are using Go 1.6+.
 In mode "auto", gocrypts chooses the faster option.